The Dueling Loops Videos

 Glenn

-The background photo for the Dueling Loops sketch and the photo of George and Wilma Turner canoeing were taken in Congaree Swamp National Park on March 30, 2007.
+The background photo for the Dueling Loops sketch and the photo of George and Wilma Turner canoeing were taken in on Cedar Creek in the Congaree Swamp National Park on March 30, 2007.
 The mosquito alert level was a mild 3.5 on a 1 to 6 scale that day, though we have visited other parks with a scale of 1 to 16, where 16 was "no survivors reported."